-Formal competitive procurementCompetitive Procurement procedures shall be used for the following, unless excepted or waived pursuant to Section 7 of these Purchasing Procedures.
+Formal competitive procurement Competitive Procurement procedures shall be used for the following, unless excepted or waived pursuant to Section 7 of these Purchasing Procedures.

-- A. Procurement of supplies, public worksSupplies, Public Works and general servicesGeneral Services (excluding professional service).Professional Services).
-Formal competitive procurementCompetitive Procurement procedures set forth in Section 5 shall be followed for procurement by bidding of supplies, public works contractsSupplies, Public Works Contracts and servicesServices, or combination, other than professional servicesProfessional Services, exceeding the bid limit amount established by the Oakland City Council (\$50,000, or as later amended as specified in Section 2.04.050 (A) - Bid procedure - of the City of Oakland Municipal Code). - B. Procurement of professional services.
+- A. Procurement of supplies, public worksSupplies, Public Works, and general servicesGeneral Services (excluding professional service).
+Professional Services).
+Formal competitive procurementCompetitive Procurement procedures set forth in Section 5 shall be followed for procurement by bidding of supplies, public works contractsSupplies, Public Works Contracts and servicesServices, or combination, other than professional servicesProfessional Services, exceeding the bid limit amount established by the Oakland City Council (\$50,000, or as later amended as specified in Section 2.04.050 (A) Bid procedure of the City of Oakland Municipal Code). - B. Procurement of professional services.
 Professional Services.
-Formal competitive procurementCompetitive Procurement procedures set forth in Section 6 shall be followed for procurement of professional servicesProfessional Services exceeding \$150250,000.
+Formal competitive procurement procedures set forth in Section 6 shall be followed for procurement of professional services Professional Services exceeding \$150,000.

-SECTION 5 - FORMAL COMPETITIVE PROCUREMENT PROCEDURES AND REQUIREMENTS FOR SUPPLIES, PUBLIC WORKS CONTRACTS AND SERVICES, FOR OTHER THAN

-PROFESSIONAL SERVICES ("BID PROCEDURE"):
+SECTION 5 - FORMAL COMPETITIVE PROCUREMENT PROCEDURES AND REQUIREMENTS FOR SUPPLIES, PUBLIC WORKS CONTRACTS AND SERVICES, FOR OTHER THAN PROFESSIONAL SERVICES ("BID PROCEDURE"):